top of page

 • Indoor athletics

 The course is designed to utilise pupils’ existing skills and knowledge.
-The hours of independent study or homework are the same as other subjects but part of this external study is to attend sports clubs either in school or in the community.
+The hours of independent study or homework are the same as other subjects, but part of this external study is to attend sports clubs either in school or in the community.
 Pupils who are already committed to numerous hours of training a week often find this course beneficial as it allows time for their training and enables them to use what they already do in their free time to gain a GCSE.

 bottom of page